nicked1205/Data-Processing-Portal/frontend/public/instructions.md

 ### 1. Provide Product URLs

 - Enter **one or multiple URLs** pointing to product detail pages.
-- Supported websites include popular Australian retailers such as:
+- Supported websites include popular Australian retailers lsited in documentations.
-  - Coles
-  - Woolworths
-  - BWS
-  - Kmart
-  - Target
-- If submitting multiple URLs, please input them **one at a time**.
+- If submitting multiple URLs, please input them each in a new line.

 ### 2. Provide Data Curation Instructions